What are the Caribbean national dishes? Each island has their very own signature cuisine so learn all about them right here.

 person’s identity and/self-image,.
 I like to think of a national dish as a culinary tradition which embraces an individual’s cultural heritage, this first and foremost being the West African ancestry infused with cultural practices adapted from the Amerindian settlers, Chinese and Indian labourers and its colonialists (British, French, Spanish Etc…), wouldn’t you agree?

-Since my website intends to yield an element of Caribbean flavour, let me share with you all a sample of each islands national dish.
+Since my website intends to yield an element of Caribbean flavour, let me share with you all a sample of national dishes of Caribbean countries.

 Anguilla – Pigeon Peas & Rice

 Pigeon peas are what westerns refer to as “beans” and of course most people already know what rice is.
 As previously mentioned, rice and peas is a culinary favourite amongst island people.

 In the case of Anguilla they have crowned it as their national dish, you can use fresh peas which would need to be soaked (overnight is best) or tinned peas which are ready to use.
 The dish is spiced with the appropriate condiments and served with meat.

 This culinary dish consists of spicy shredded beef, chicken or goat.
 The meat is somewhat compressed (for a lack of a better word) with Edam cheese or Gouda and finally baked.